Joseph Savelberg

 Peter Joseph Savelberg (10 February 1827, Heerlen – 11 February 1907, Heerlen) was a Roman-Catholic priest and congregation founder (missionary).

 Biography

 Peter Savelberg attended school in Heerlen and after that at Rolduc (1843 to 1845).
 Leaving his brother Balthasar Savelberg, who was in charge of a glassmaking shop in Brussels, he returned to Heerlen because he could not adjust.
 Between 1846 and 1849 he attended Rolduc yet again, and after 1849 he gave seminars in Roermond.
-In 1852, Savelberg was made priest, his first task was as a teacher at the Bischoppelijk College in Roermond (1853–1856).
+In 1852, Savelberg was made priest, his first task was as a teacher at the Bisschoppelijk College in Roermond (1853–1856).

 In 1856 he became rector of the Franciscans of Heythuysen, for whom he worked at the girl pension Nonnenwerth close to Bonn.
 In 1863 the bishop called him back and made him chaplain in Schaesberg and in 1865 of the Saint Pancras parish in Heerlen.

+Savelberg founded the Little Sisters of St Joseph, a Franciscan order.

+Veneration

+Local preliminaries for the beatification process began on 1 March 1937.
+Savelberg was later granted the title of Servant of God.